RagedUnicorn/wow-classic-gearmenu/README.md

 ### Creating a GearBar

-With the latest release it is possible to create multiple GearBars that can act independently of eachother.
+With the latest release it is possible to create multiple GearBars that can act independently of each other.

 ![](docs/gm_create_gearbar.gif)